- Typically people are diagnosed with multiple sclerosis (MS) between the ages of 20 and 40, but late-onset MS (LOMS) affects people age 50 and older.

 Typically, people are diagnosed with multiple sclerosis (MS) between the ages of 20 and 40, but late-onset MS (LOMS) begins to affect people ages 50 and older.
 The disease’s progression is usually faster in LOMS.

-There are four disease courses, or stages, of MS development:
+There are 4 disease courses, or stages, of MS development:

-- Clinically isolated syndrome (CIS).
-This occurs when symptoms first appear and last for at least 24 hours.
-Symptoms result from myelin damage in the CNS, but not everyone who gets CIS develops MS.
+• Clinically isolated syndrome (CIS): This occurs when symptoms first appear and last for at least 24 hours.
+Symptoms result from myelin damage in the CNS, but not everyone who gets CIS develops MS. There is only 1 area of MS inflammation and the symptoms correspond to that region.

-- Relapsing-remitting MS (RRMS).
-This stage is characterized by attacks, also called relapses, of new or increasing neurological symptoms.
+• Relapsing-remitting MS (RRMS): A type characterized by attacks, also called relapses, of new or increasing neurological symptoms.
 Relapses are followed by partial or complete remissions, or recovery.

-- Primary progressive MS (PPMS).
-This stage is defined by worsening neurologic functions from the time symptoms first appear.
-LOMS often starts at this most serious stage.
+• Primary progressive MS (PPMS): This MS disease is defined by gradually worsening neurologic functions from the time symptoms first appear.
+LOMS often follows this course.

 Adult-onset MS (AOMS) is usually diagnosed in adults ages 20 to 40, but MS can also develop in older adults, teens, and, in rare cases, children.

 Children with pediatric MS usually have CIS or RRMS.
-Children with MS tend to recover more quickly than adults who are diagnosed with MS, since full remission or recovery is common in the RRMS stage.
+Children with MS usually recover fully, and children with RRMS usually recover from episodes more quickly and with fewer symptoms during remission than adults who are diagnosed with this form of MS.

 Pediatric MS is hard to diagnose because it’s similar to acute demyelinating encephalomyelitis (ADEM).
-It can, however, lead to serious disability at an early age.
+This is a similar condition, but has more serious consequences than MS and can cause severe disability at a young age.

-LOMS, which is when symptoms first appear in adults over the age of 50, accounts for 10 percent of all MS diagnoses.
+LOMS, which is when symptoms first appear in adults over the age of 50, accounts for 10% of all MS diagnoses.

 There are a number of symptoms associated with MS. Symptoms are unpredictable and may change over time.
 In addition, not everyone who is diagnosed with MS will experience the same symptoms.